Amazon workers in NYC vote to unionize in historic labor win

 The union campaigns come at a time of widespread labor unrest at many corporations.
 Workers at more than 140 Starbucks locations around the country, for instance, have requested union elections and several of them have already been successful.

+Rebecca Givan, professor of labor studies at Rutgers University, said the victory is just the first step in a likely protracted battle against Amazon.

+“It’s clear Amazon will keep fighting, they’re not conceding that workers have a right to organize,” she said.
+“It looks like the legal questions they’ve raised this afternoon suggest they’re trying to undermine entire authority of NLRB.”

 Amazon has pushed back hard in the lead-up to both elections in Staten Island and Bessemer.
 The retail giant held mandatory meetings, where workers were told unions are a bad idea.
-The company also launched an anti-union website targeting workers and placed English and Spanish posters across the Staten Island facility urging them to reject the union.
-In Bessemer, Amazon has made some changes to but still kept a controversial U.S. Postal Service mailboxthat was key in the NLRB’s decision to invalidate last year’s vote.
+The company also launched an anti-union website targeting workers and placed English and Spanish posters across the Staten Island facility.
+In Bessemer, Amazon has made some changes to but still kept a controversial U.S. Postal Service mailbox that was key in the NLRB’s decision to invalidate last year’s vote.

 Both labor fights faced unique challenges.
 Alabama, for instance, is a right-to-work state that prohibits a company and a union from signing a contract that requires workers to pay dues to the union that represents them.